 The expected life was calculated based on the simplified method as permitted by the SEC's Staff Accounting Bulletin 110, Share-Based Payment.
-We consider the use of the simplified method appropriate because we believe our historical stock option exercise activity may not be indicative of future stock option exercise activity because of the SYNERGY and Borealis-1 clinical data results we expect to receive in 2014, the structural changes to our business that may result and the potential impact of that data on our business operations and future stock option exercise activity.
-We have concluded that we have sufficient historical share price data to estimate the volatility of our stock options.
-The expected volatility of options granted in 2012 and 2013 was calculated based on the historical volatility of the shares of our common stock.
-The computation of expected volatility of options granted prior to 2012 was based on the historical volatility of comparable companies from a representative peer group selected based on industry and market capitalization.
+We consider the use of the simplified method appropriate because we believe our historical stock option exercise activity may not be indicative of future stock option exercise activity because of the AFFINITY clinical data results we expect to receive by late 2015 or early 2016, the structural changes to our business that may result and the potential impact of that data on our business operations and future stock option exercise activity.
+The expected volatility of options granted was calculated based on the historical volatility of the shares of our common stock.
 The risk-free interest rate is based on a U.S. Treasury instrument whose term is consistent with the expected life of the stock options.
 In addition to the assumptions above, as required under ASC 718, management made an estimate of expected forfeitures and is recognizing compensation costs only for those equity awards expected to vest.
-Forfeiture rates are estimated using historical actual forfeiture rate that resulted over the estimated life of the option grant for options granted as of the beginning of the forfeiture measurement period.
-These rates are adjusted on a quarterly basis and any change in compensation expense is recognized in the period of the change.
-We have never paid or declared dividends on our common stock and do not expect to pay cash dividends in the foreseeable future.
+Forfeiture rates are estimated using historical actual forfeiture rates are adjusted on a quarterly basis and any change in compensation expense is recognized in the period of the change.
+We have never paid or declared cash dividends on our common stock and do not expect to pay cash dividends in the foreseeable future.